calebpicone/User_Playlist/README.md

 # Acknowledgments

-This project was created by following the tutorial by Imdad Codes (https://youtu.be/2if5xSaZJlg?si=MgXFve5t973aSoqY).
+This project was created by following the tutorial by [Imdad Codes](https://youtu.be/2if5xSaZJlg?si=MgXFve5t973aSoqY).